-Like adults, children can suffer from back pain as a result of a variety of lifestyle activities.
-And like adults, there are number of things that parents and carers can do to prevent issues arising.
+‘Back pain and children’ is not a term that you’d think is common, but like adults, children do suffer from musculoskeletal pain as a result of a variety of lifestyle activities.
+Despite this though, there are number of things that parents and carers can do to prevent issues arising.

-If your child does complain of back pain, it is important to seek advice from a qualified professional, such as an osteopath.
-At our clinics, our osteopaths can help to establish the cause of the problem and will provide advice on treatment, or refer your child for further examinations if required.
+If your child does complain of back pain, it’s important to seek advice from a qualified professional, like an osteopath.
+At our clinics, our osteopaths can help establish the cause of the problem and will provide advice on treatment.
+If necessary, they will also refer your child to another health practitioner or consultant for further examinations.

 Good school bags

-Children are often required to carry bags full of books, PE kits, musical instruments and other equipment to and from school.
-Parents should try to limit the weight of school bags as much as possible and invest in a good quality back pack that the child should wear across both shoulders, ideally with a strap across the chest to keep the load close the their body.
-Packing the bag with the heaviest items (such as laptops and heavy books) closest to child’s body, will also make carrying more comfortable and less likely to strain the muscles of the back.
-For more in depth information about this, please read our article on children and school bags: Choosing the right school bag for your child
+Children are often required to carry bags full of books, PE kits, musical instruments and other equipment to school.
+Parents should try to limit the weight of school bags as much as possible.
+Invest in a good quality back pack that your child can wear across both shoulders, keeping the load close to their body.
+Packing the bag with the heaviest items like books/laptops at the bottom, will make carrying more comfortable with less strain the to muscles.
+For more information about this, please read the following article: Choosing the right school bag for your child

 Limit screen time

 Looking down to use smart phones, tablets and laptops for an extended period can pull the back and neck into an unnatural posture, resulting in pain.
 Placing limits on the time your children spend using devices and encouraging regular breaks may help to avoid problems.
 If your child has to use a laptop for homework ensure that they do so at a proper desk or table and consider purchasing a support that elevates the screen to a height that allows them to sit up straight to look at it.